Could My People-Pleasing Be High-Functioning Codependency?

 Houseplants and pink fuzzy chair

-Most of my clients don't walk in saying, "I think I'm codependent."
-In fact, the word codependency conjures up a very specific image for most people—and that image rarely looks like the woman sitting across from me: the accomplished therapist, the executive, the one everyone relies on, the person who has it all together.
+The majority of my clients don't walk in saying, "I think I'm codependent."
+The word conjures up a specific image—and it rarely looks like the woman sitting across from me: the accomplished therapist, the executive, the one everyone relies on.

-High-functioning codependency isn't about being dependent on another person in the traditional sense.
-It's about being overly invested in the feelings, decisions, outcomes, and circumstances of the people in your life—to the detriment of your own peace and well-being.
-And because you're smart, accomplished, and capable of handling everything, no one—including you—recognizes it as a problem.
+High-functioning codependency is being overly invested in the feelings, decisions, and outcomes of others—to the detriment of your own peace and well-being.
+And because you're capable of handling everything, no one recognizes it as a problem.

 The Paradox of Competence

-The unspoken assumption is that because you're capable, you must be fine.
+The unspoken assumption: because you're capable, you must be fine.
 But capable and fine are two very different things.

 What High-Functioning Codependency Actually Looks Like